JohnSnowLabs/johnsnowlabs/docs/_posts/gokhanturer/2024-07-03-ner_menopause_core_en.md

 Menopause Core model is designed to detect and label core entities related to menopause and associated conditions within text data.
 Menopause-related terms and conditions are crucial factors that influence individuals’ health outcomes, especially among women undergoing the menopausal transition.
 The model has been trained using advanced machine learning techniques on a diverse range of text sources.
 It can accurately recognize and classify a wide range of menopause-related entities.
 The model’s accuracy and precision have been carefully validated against expert-labeled data to ensure reliable and consistent results.
 Here are the labels of the Menopause Core model with their description:

 `Perimenopause` : The transition period before menopause, which can last from a few months to several years.
-“Perimenopausal symptoms include hot flashes and irregular menstrual cycles.”
 `Menopause` : The permanent end of menstrual cycles for at least 12 consecutive months.
-“She has been experiencing menopausal symptoms such as hot flashes and night sweats.”
 `Gynecological_Symptom` : Symptoms related to the female reproductive system.
-“Heavy menstrual bleeding and pelvic pain are common gynecological symptoms.”
 `Gynecological_Disease` : Diseases affecting the female reproductive system.
-“Conditions like fibroids and polycystic ovary syndrome are considered gynecological diseases.”
 `Other_Symptom` : Symptoms not specifically categorized under other defined labels.
-“General symptoms such as fatigue and headaches.”
 `Irregular_Menstruation` : Variations in the menstrual cycle.
-“Irregular menstrual cycles can be a sign of perimenopause.”
 `G_P` : Information about the patient's gynecological history, including gravida (number of pregnancies) and para (number of births).
-“The patient's G2P1 status indicates two pregnancies and one live birth.”
 `Hypertension` : Persistently elevated blood pressure.
-“She has a history of hypertension and takes medication to manage it.”
 `Osteoporosis` : A condition characterized by weak and brittle bones.
-“Osteoporosis increases the risk of fractures in postmenopausal women.”
 `Oncological` : Conditions related to cancer.
-“Breast cancer is a common oncological concern for menopausal women.”
 `Fracture` : Breaks in bones due to mechanical forces.
-“Osteoporosis can lead to an increased risk of fractures.”
 `Hormone_Replacement_Therapy` (HRT) : Hormone therapy to relieve menopausal symptoms.
-“Hormone replacement therapy can help manage hot flashes and other menopausal symptoms.”
 `Osteoporosis_Therapy` : Treatments aimed at improving bone density and strength.
-“Medications like bisphosphonates are used in osteoporosis therapy.”
 `Antidepressants` : Medications used to treat depression and related conditions.
-“SSRIs are commonly prescribed antidepressants for menopausal women experiencing depression.”
 `Procedure` : Medical procedures related to menopausal care.
-“Hysterectomy is a procedure that may be performed for certain gynecological conditions.”
 `Hormone_Testing` : Tests to measure hormone levels in the body.
-“Hormone testing can help diagnose menopausal status.”
 `Vaginal_Swab` : A diagnostic test involving a swab from the vaginal area.
-“Vaginal swabs are used to detect infections or other conditions.”
 `Age` : The age of the patient.
-“Menopausal symptoms commonly begin around the age of 50.”
 `Test_Result` : Results from various medical tests.
-“The test results indicated low bone density, suggestive of osteoporosis.”

 ## Predicted Entities

 `Perimenopause`, `Menopause`, `Gynecological_Symptom`, `Gynecological_Disease`, `Other_Symptom`, `Irregular_Menstruation`, `G_P`, `Hypertension`, `Osteoporosis`, `Oncological`, `Fracture`, `Hormone_Replacement_Therapy`, `Osteporosis_Therapy`, `Antidepressants`, `Procedure`, `Hormone_Testing`, `Vaginal_Swab`, `Age`, `Test_Result`